Aidan1232/GHWE/README.md

 ## How to Play

 1. **Download the Project**
-   Clone or download this repository from GitHub.
-You'll be running the game locally for now.
+   Clone or download this repository and run it locally.

 2. **Add Your Songs**
-   Inside the project folder, go to the `songs/` directory and add your `.mp3` files there manually.
+   Drop your `.mp3` files into the `songs/` directory to play your own music.
-    _Drag-and-drop support isn't available yet—stay tuned!_
+   _Drag-and-drop support is in development!_

-3. **Start the Game**
+3. **Launch the Game**
-   Open `index.html` in your browser (preferably **Opera GX**).
-This will load the game with your preloaded songs.

-4. **Play and Tap!**
+   Open `index.html` in your browser—**Opera GX** is recommended for best timing accuracy.

+4. **Start Playing**
-   Select a track from the menu and tap the falling notes as they hit the judgment line.
+   Choose a song and tap the falling notes in rhythm.
-   Timing matters—nail those Perfects!
+   Perfect timing = higher score!

+---

+**No download?
+No problem (for now):**
+The game includes a few **preloaded songs** for demo purposes.
+⚠️ _These will be removed in the future to avoid potential copyright issues._

 ---